Regulations

 Distribution Circuit Multiplier

 The Distribution Circuit Multiplier (DCM) provides a 2x multiplier for the first 10 years of qualification to eligible Clean Peak Resources sited on pre identified circuits, see below.
 As each eligible circuit has a limited amount of DCM capacity, Clean Peak Resources may reserve capacity on a selected circuit by submitting the application found below.
-In order to apply for a DCM reservation, a Clean Peak Resource must provide the following:
+Any resource that is eligible for the DCM circuit multiplier should submit a CPS DCM application to reserve capacity on a selected circuit prior to submitting a CPS SQA.
+This will ensure timely processing of the SQA.
+For the CPS DCM application, the following must be provided:

 - Clean Peak Resource type (Demand Response, Qualified Energy Storage System, etc.), address, and capacity;